Do I Need Title Insurance When Buying a Home?

 - Certain unregistered interests affecting the property

-Title insurance helps protect you against these types of hidden risks.
+Title insurance affords protection against these hidden risks.
 In many cases, title insurance can also make the closing process more efficient by allowing certain minor title issues to be insured rather than requiring lengthy and expensive corrective work before closing.

 4. Is Title Insurance Required?

 Title insurance is not required by law.
 However, if you are obtaining a mortgage, your lender will almost always require title insurance to protect its interest in the property.
-It is common for buyers to purchase an owner's title insurance policy at the same time so that both the lender and the homeowner are protected.
+It is common for buyers to purchase an owner's title insurance policy at the same time as the purchase of a mortgagor’s title policy so that both the lender and the homeowner are protected.

 5. What does Title Insurance Cost?